Joseph W. Frazer: Willys-Overland

-In 1939, Frazer moved to Willys-Overland which was in dire financial straits with sales stalled at 16,000 units annually.
+In 1939, Frazer left Chrysler and by this time, the company was already one of the Big Three automobile manufacturers in the United States with an annual revenue of $550 million.
+He moved to Willys-Overland which was in dire financial straits with sales stalled at 16,000 units annually.
 During his time at Willys the company built and unveiled its new military vehicle, where Frazer approved trademark filings to make "Jeep" an automotive nameplate.
 Frazer claimed to have coined the word "jeep" by slurring the initials G.P. but this is disputed.
 Willys won the U.S. Government contract to build the Jeep ["General Purpose" - ("G.P.") military utility vehicle].
 Jeep began production in 1940–1941.
 Frazer also directed the development of a low-priced car called the Willys Americar which was a sales success.
-By the time he left in 1944 Willys-Overland had rung up yearly sales of $212 million.
+By the time he left in 1944 Willys-Overland had yearly sales of $212 million.